JanneMattila/www/docs/_posts/2025/08/2025-08-11-application-gateway-for-containers.markdown

 If you're a new to
-[Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview), then I highly recommend to read
+[Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/overview), then I highly recommend for you to read
 [Application Gateway for Containers components](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/application-gateway-for-containers-components) and
 [Azure Web Application Firewall on Application Gateway for Containers](https://learn.microsoft.com/en-us/azure/application-gateway/for-containers/web-application-firewall)